 In 2016 he became a member of the Digital Heritage Research Lab (directed by Dr. Marinos Ioannides) at the “Initial Training Network on Digital Cultural Heritage” (ITN-DCH) project, which was part of the available Marie Skłodowska-Curie fellowships for young researchers living in Europe.
 During this scholarship, Georgios was able to broaden his knowledge at the cultural field as well as to work on the use of Convolutional Deep Learning Neural Networks and how these can be of help in extracting meaningful patterns from Byzantine icons/frescoes and how the derived results can be reused in various aspects of CH.
 The outcomes of his research work as a Marie Skłodowska-Curie fellow were published in the form of a book chapter by Springer, as well as in several research papers submitted at conferences of the field.

-Alongside his doctoral studies, he works as a researcher in several European projects relevant to his background under the coordination of Prof. Phaedon Kyriakidis and Prof. Dimitrios Skarlatos, as well as he is also a teaching assistant at the Department of Civil Engineering and Geomatics, Cyprus University of Technology.
+Alongside his doctoral studies, he works as a researcher in several National and European -funded projects relevant to his background under the coordination of Prof. Phaedon Kyriakidis and Prof. Dimitrios Skarlatos, as well as he is also a teaching assistant at the Department of Civil Engineering and Geomatics, Cyprus University of Technology.